-Ai Weiwei's 'Gangnam Style' parody has been blocked in China after receiving thousands of hits on local video-sharing websites.
+Ai Weiwei’s “Gangnam Style” parody has been blocked in China after the video received thousands of hits, the Agence France-Presse reported today.

 The Chinese dissident artist filmed the four-minute spoof video on Wednesday and uploaded it that night to the Chinese version of video-sharing website YouTube.

 It was an instant hit, but China’s army of censors moved quickly to block the video, the AFP said.

 "We only filmed for a bit over 10 minutes but we used a whole day to edit, and eventually put it online at midnight," Ai told Reuters.

 "After we had uploaded it, a few hours later ... we found that a lot of people, tens of thousands, had already watched it.
 Now, in China, it has already been totally removed, deleted entirely, and you can't see it in China.”

 Wearing a bright pink T-shirt under a black jacket, the pudgy artist dances around his Beijing studio with friends and employees to the audio of the catchy song, Time magazine reported.

 Some shots from the original video by South Korean rapper Psy have been spliced into the parody, which also shows Ai dancing with handcuffs – symbolic of Beijing's efforts to silence him.